Amendments, Election of 11-7-50:

 Be it Resolved by the Legislature of the State of Florida:

-That the following amendment to Article V of the Constitution of Florida, by adding a section to be known as Section 48 of said Article V is hereby agreed to and shall be submitted to the electors of the State of Florida for ratification or rejection at the next general election to be held in 1950, as follows:
+to be known as Section 48 of said Article V is hereby agreed to and shall be submitted to the electors

+Section 48.
+There is created a Judicial Circuit of the State of Florida, which is the Sixteenth Judicial Circuit and which shall consist of the county of Monroe and for which there shall be elected one Circuit Judge and one States' Attorney as provided by law.
 The Circuit Judge from group seven in and for the Eleventh Judicial Circuit and residing in Monroe County shall be the Circuit Judge of the Sixteenth Judicial Circuit and shall continue as such Judge until the expiration of his term of office, to-wit, the first Tuesday after the first Monday in January, 1955.
+The State Attorney shall be appointed by the Governor to serve until the first Tuesday after

 Filed in Office Secretary of State June 3, 1949.